ISA-tools/isa-specs/source/isajson.rst

 process_parameter_value_schema.json
 -----------------------------------
-This schema implements Process from the ISA Abstract Model.
+This schema is used in a Process node to hold a parameter value (value of a Protocol parameter).

 Schema: